 Although it uses more water and tanning agents in the tanning process, investments have been made in depuration systems and waste recycling, many substances are recovered, recycled and reused in different fields.
 This is in contrast to chrome tanning which is harmful to the environment and the people that work with it due to the harsh chemical treatments.
 The dumping of toxic solid and liquid waste with chromium and other hazardous compounds have a huge negative environmental impact as it affects the ecological functioning of water bodies and ultimately, humans.

 Our leather hides comes from reputable Italian tanneries that are a part of The Genuine Italian Vegetable Tanned Leather Consortium.
-The Consortium upholds the excellence of the leather with a quality trademark label 'Pelle Conciata al Vegetale in Toscano', guaranteeing the quality and origin of leather produced by its member tanneries.
-All our Italian Leather Watch Straps comes with quality trademark label.
+The Consortium upholds the excellence of the leather and guarantees the quality and origin of leather produced by its member tanneries.